SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

-Cell phones keep seniors connected and safe, but only if they know how to use them.
+Cell phones keep seniors connected and safe, but only if they’re easy to use and accessible to all.
 If you’re looking to join the 91 percent of seniors age 65+ who own cell phones1 or just want an upgrade, let us help!
 We’ve compiled a list of the easiest to use cell phones for seniors.

 After hours of research and testing, our team created a list of the top six easiest to use cell phones for older adults.
 We evaluated each phone’s usability, size, quality, plan options, and other senior-friendly features to create our ranked results.
 Our final list includes several different phone styles, but all five are simple for seniors to use.